chichundri/Notes/InterviewQues.md

     More than one thread trying to access shared resource without synchronization causes race condition

 * Executors - creates pool of threads and manages life cycle of all threads in it.
+    examples - newFixedThreadPool(), newWorkStealingPool(), newCachedThreadPool(), newScheduledThreadPool().
 * wait until all threads finish their work in java using Executor framework?
     1. Using join() on threads
     2. CountDownLatch, consider CyclicBarrier if want to reset the counter.
     3. iterate through all `Future` objects after submitting to ExecutorService

 * How can you catch an exception thrown by another thread in Java?
-This can be done using Thread.UncaughtExceptionHandler.
+This can be done using Thread.UncaughtExceptionHandler(), it is FinctionalInterface in thread class.
 ```
     // create our uncaught exception handler
     Thread.UncaughtExceptionHandler handler = new Thread.UncaughtExceptionHandler() {